occlum/occlum/demos/hello_cc/README.md

-# C Sample Project with Makefile and CMake
+# A Sample C++ Project with Makefile and CMake

-This project demonstrates how to use Makefile/CMake to build C projects for Occlum.
+This project demonstrates how to use Makefile/CMake to build C++ projects for Occlum.

 1. Build `hello_world` with Makefile
 ```